maritiren/secure-coding/security_headers/which_headers_should_I_use.md

 thereby preventing downgrade attacks.
 Even an API endpoint should be secured with SSL, so keep that header.

-Access-Control-Allow-Methods: GET, POST, OPTIONS is not a security option per se.
+**Access-Control-Allow-Methods**: GET, POST, OPTIONS is not a security option per se.
 If your API works via CORS preflight requests you need to decide which methods you allow for cross-origin sites to use.
 Disabling CORS could make your API unavailable.
 If that particular setting is sensible depends on your implementation.

-*X-XSS-Protection*: 1; mode=block can be good adivice for regular sites because it instructs the XSS Auditor (which is implemented in WebKit browsers but not Firefox) to not render the site when it detects a reflected XSS attempt.
+**X-XSS-Protection**: 1; mode=block can be good adivice for regular sites because it instructs the XSS Auditor (which is implemented in WebKit browsers but not Firefox) to not render the site when it detects a reflected XSS attempt.
 But for an API that just provides JSON responses and doesn't serve active content, this header doesn't bring any benefit.

-X-Content-Type-Options: nosniff prevents browsers from making assumptions about the content type if the site didn't declare the type correctly.
+**X-Content-Type-Options**: nosniff prevents browsers from making assumptions about the content type if the site didn't declare the type correctly.
 If you're running a JSON API you should serve the responses with Content-Type: application/json.
 If you do that correctly there will be no need to add the nosniff directive.

-X-Frame-Options: Deny prevents any website from embedding your site in an HTML frame.
+**X-Frame-Options**: Deny prevents any website from embedding your site in an HTML frame.
 That option stops clickjacking attacks where an attacker tricks users into interacting with your website through a disguised frame.
 But without interactive elements there is limited risk through cross-origin framing.
 Yet, as there are advanced attacks involving dragging content out of the frame which could disclose JSON responses, you might still want to leave that header there.

-Content-Security-Policy headers control what kind of content from what origin your site is allowed to interact with (scripts, stylesheets, images, etc.).
+**Content-Security-Policy** headers control what kind of content from what origin your site is allowed to interact with (scripts, stylesheets, images, etc.).
 Your setting "script-src 'self' means that only scripts from the same origin may be loaded.
 A CSP is useful for regular sites but doesn't make sense for your API endpoint because you don't serve any active content that could be controlled by